Skip to Main Content

 Neck and shoulder pain is typically caused by stiffness in the facets or spasms in the muscles.
 These restrictions can decrease the mobility in your neck, which then lead to tighter muscles.
 In order to prevent the pain from getting worse you must break the cycle.

-Who Gets Neck And Shoulder Pain?
+Who Gets Neck and Shoulder Pain?
 When Does It Occur?

 During pregnancy, the breasts grow and get heavier.
 As a result of this change, the center of mass shifts forward, which can promote slouching and rounding of the neck and shoulders.
 Because of this change, the muscles of the neck, shoulders, and upper back must work harder to maintain proper posture as well as head and neck alignment.
 When these postural muscles are weak, the body will compensate and utilize whichever muscles it has available, typically the upper trapezius muscles (UTs).
 When these muscles are overworked, they go into spasm causing neck and shoulder pain.